-If the sidewalk is closed and detoured, combine the bicycle detour with the pedestrian detour:
+If the sidewalk is also closed and detoured, combine the bicycle and pedestrian detours:

 • Free Bus Shuttle:

 Sometimes there is not a feasible way to bypass bicycles around or through the work zone.
 In such situations, using a free bus shuttle and driving bicycles (and pedestrians) through the work zone either 15-minute intervals is a viable alternative.
 Use a call box for low volumes or at night.